 Cardiopulmonary Anatomy and Physiology is an in-depth study of the anatomy and physiology of the respiratory system.
 Pulmonary physiological principles discussed will include ventilation, perfusion, diffusion, and blood gas transport.
 The course will conclude with an overview of the anatomy and physiology of the cardiovascular system.

-Prerequisites: BIO 208 with a "C" or higher, Admission to the AAS Respiratory Care or BS Respiratory Care Program, and Reading Proficiency
+(Credit is only allowed for either RC 110 or RTH 222.)
+Prerequisites: Admission to the AAS Respiratory Care or BS Respiratory Care Program, BIO 208 with a minimum grade of "C", and Reading Proficiency

 RC 120.
-Respiratory Care Practices I. 5 Credit Hours.
+Respiratory Care Practices I. 6 Credit Hours.

 Respiratory Care Practices I provides classroom instruction and laboratory practice of the respiratory care practices utilized to administer general respiratory care.
 Areas of concentration will include storage and delivery of medical gases, humidity and aerosol therapy, aerosol drug therapy, lung expansion therapy, and airway clearance therapy.
+(Credit is only allowed for either RC 120 or RTH 120.)

-Prerequisites: BIO 208 with a "C" or higher, Program Admission, and Reading Proficiency
+Prerequisites: Program Admission, BIO 208 with a minimum grade of "C", and Reading Proficiency